ijacobs12/doubleChorus/README.md

 The plugin itself is easy to use, and installs like any other VST or Component.

-If you want to look at the code, all the interesting (i.e. non auto-generated) stuff lives in the Source directory.
+If you want to look at the code, all the interesting (i.e. non auto-generated) stuff lives in the Source directory, and the bulk of the signal processing happens in PluginProcessor.cpp.

 To compile the code, you'll need JUCE (https://shop.juce.com/get-juce), and you might need to know a little about how to use JUCE too.
-Ask me if you want but let's be honest few people are probably reading this and even fewer are trying to build this themselves.
+Ask me if you want!! but few people are probably reading this and I imagine even fewer are trying to compile this themselves.

 Finally, a big shoutout to Marc Wilhite's Stereo Chorus project, which was a great resource when I was getting started: https://github.com/marcwilhite/StereoChorus/blob/master/Source/CustomLookAndFeel.cpp